Observing the cooling of the North Atlantic Ocean during the last decade, using weather satellites.

 Recent cooling of the North Atlantic Ocean

 The Ocean and Sea Ice Satellite Application Facility (OSI SAF) provides data records of Sea Surface Temperatures (SST) derived from cloud cleared Advanced Very High Resolution Radiometer (AVHRR) observations from the Metop and NOAA satellites.
-Similarly, the ECMWF makes available a Sea Surface Temeprature climate data record through their fifth ECMWF reanalysis (ERA-5).
+Similarly, the ECMWF makes available a Sea Surface Temperature climate data record through their fifth ECMWF reanalysis (ERA-5, log in required).

 Although the large-scale patterns of sea surface temperature over the North Atlantic may seem unchanged during the period 2004–2020, a more detailed analysis shows that the surface of the North Atlantic has cooled in large parts by up to 3 Kelvin since 2004.
 This is clearly visible from the sea surface temperature differences images in Figure 3.